verdiur/yumeami/CONVENTIONS.md

     - `draw` for drawing functions
     - `calc` for pure functions
     - `update` for `void`-returning functions with side-effects (except drawing functions)
+    - `create` for object creation, `load` if creation involves allocation
-    - `get` for getters
+    - `unload` for deallocation

 ## Coding style

-- `structs` should never be any more than data containers.
-That means all members should be public, default constructors only, and no member functions.
-If you need to define a specific way a `struct` should be constructed, consider doing so in a `create_...()` function instead.
+- `structs` should almost never be any more than data containers.
+That means all members should be public, default constructors only, and member functions must only be defined if they provide functionalities that are intrinsic to the struct.
+If you need to define a specific way a `struct` should be constructed, consider doing so in a `create_...()` function or in a `load_...()` function instead.

 ## Namespaces

 - Exposed interfaces should be in the `yumeami` namespace.
 - Implementation details and non-exposed functions/structs should be in the `yumeami::impl` namespace.
-- Debug functions/structs should be in the `yumeami::debug` namespace.
+- Test/debug functions/structs should be in the `yumeami::test` namespace.

 ## More formatting